Approach and Organization

 Epson Group Human Rights Policy

-In light of recent changes in awareness and issues regarding "human rights" in the international community, and to further strengthen our efforts to respect human rights, we revised Epson Group the Policies regarding Human Rights and Labor Standard as the Epson Group Human Rights Policy as of April 1, 2022.
+In light of recent changes in awareness and issues regarding human rights in the international community, and to further strengthen our efforts to respect human rights, we revised Policies Regarding Human Rights and Labor Standards fo the Epson Group as the Epson Group Human Rights Policy as of April 1, 2022.
 The Epson Group Human Rights Policy is based on the content of the Guiding Principles and was revised following a resolution by the Board of Directors.
 We position this Epson Group Human Rights Policy as the highest-level guideline for our efforts to respect human rights and are promoting human rights initiatives focused on the Epson Group and its supply chain.
 We regularly review the Epson Group Human Rights Policy, and as of September 1, 2024, we revised Article 1 (Background of Enactment) in its entirety to include our purpose in the description of our business practices and to reflect the positioning of our management philosophy, which serves as the basis for the employees' decisions and actions.

 Epson Slavery and Human Trafficking Statement